Best and Quickest Way to Kill Disgusting Maggots in Your Garbage Can

 Nobody Wants to See This in Their Garbage Can

 Have you ever brought your cans back from the curb on garbage day and gotten smacked in the face with a rotten smell?
 It's likely some meat or chicken product that sat for too long in your garbage can and in intense heat.
 That is the perfect storm for creating a maggot problem.

 I noticed a couple of hundred maggots crawling around the bottom of my trash can.

 It's moments like these you wish you could just walk away and the problem would fix itself.
 Nope.
 Time to get deep in this can and clean out the nasty.

 What is a maggot?

-You can dump some lime, salt or vinegar in the can to kill maggots, but you have to cover them.
-I had one lime in the fridge that probably wasn't going to produce enough juice.
+You can dump some lime, salt, or vinegar in the can to kill maggots, but you have to cover them.
+Well, I only had one lime in the fridge that probably wasn't going to produce enough juice.
 I didn't want to waste my salt and I didn't have very much vinegar left.
-I did go buy some vinegar for after the maggot mass murder, I'll explain why in a moment.
+I did go buy some vinegar for, after the maggot mass murder, that I'll explain why that's important in a moment.